 In addition to that, having a solid social media presence is necessary.
 Even though it does not directly improve the SEO of a website, there is a high probability that your social media profile will rank high on the search engine results page.
-Of course, such rankings will drive people to your websites, increasing the conversion rates.
+Of course, such rankings will drive people to your websites, increasing conversion rates.

 One fantastic way to build a solid reputation on social media is to host giveaways, hashtag contests and surveys.
 Also, you can encourage customers to drop honest reviews on your social media account.
-This will indirectly improve your SEO strategy by increasing your ranking on the search engines.
+This will indirectly improve your SEO strategy by increasing your ranking on search engines.

-Also, if you’re a newbie, let us tell you that there are apps designed to help online store owners collect reviews from their existing customers.
+Also, if you’re a newbie, let us tell you that there are apps designed to help online owners collect reviews from their existing customers.
 As such, you can use those reviews by displaying them on your Shopify storefront.
 Not only that, but you can also use this app to communicate with your customers through social Q&A. Even though indirectly, this will contribute to the SEO of your Shopify store.

 Shopify SEO Tips And Tools

 We’ve covered on-site and off-site SEO improvements that you can do on your Shopify store.
-Now, it’s time to look at some tips that you can follow to make the pages of your website SEO-friendly.
+Now, it’s time to look at some tips you can follow to make the pages of your website SEO-friendly.